Martinajwin/IPred-S-1.0/README.md

 **Restrictions:**
 * You may **NOT** copy, reproduce, distribute, modify, or create derivative works from this codebase.
-* You may **NOT** use the code or models for any commercial or private non-commercial deployment without explicit written permission from the authors.
+* You may **NOT** use the code or models for any commercial or private non-commercial deployment without explicit written permission from the copyright owner (MAHE) and the authors.

 For licensing inquiries or permission requests, please contact the authors directly.